SlimBloodworth/Udemy-Web-Dev-Bootcamp-2023/README.md

 - bestColor should be set to the string purple.

-- quote should be set to the sting You had me at "hello".
+- quote should be set to the string You had me at "hello".

+- ***Section 15: Coding Exercise 18***

+  The Challenge:

+  - Take the provided variable: const message = "   TASTE THE RAINBOW!   ";

+  - Without altering the original value stored in message, please define a variable called whisper that is a lowercased version of message, with all the extra space at the beginning and end removed.

 ### ***The Projects***